sign-language-processing/sign-language-processing.github.io/src/index.md

 ```

 ### Fingerspelling

 Fingerspelling is spelling a word letter-by-letter, borrowing from the spoken language alphabet [@battison1978lexical;@wilcox1992phonetics;@brentari2001language;@patrie2011fingerspelled].
 This phenomenon, found in most signed languages, often occurs when there is no previously agreed-upon sign for a concept,
 like in technical language, colloquial conversations involving names, conversations involving current events,
 emphatic forms, and the context of code-switching between the sign language and corresponding spoken language [@padden1998asl;@montemurro2018emphatic].
-The relative amount of fingerspelling varies between signed languages, and for American Sign Language (ASL), it accounts for 12–35% of the signed content [@padden2003alphabet].
+The relative amount of fingerspelling varies between signed languages, and for American Sign Language (ASL), it accounts for 12-35% of the signed content [@padden2003alphabet].

-@patrie2011fingerspelled describe the following terminology to describe three different forms of fingerspelling:
+@patrie2011fingerspelled described the following terminology to describe three different forms of fingerspelling:

-- **Careful**---slower spelling where each letter pose is clearly formed.
+- **Careful**—slower spelling where each letter pose is clearly formed.
-- **Rapid**---quick spelling where letters are often not completed and contain remnants of other letters in the word.
+- **Rapid**—quick spelling where letters are often not completed and contain remnants of other letters in the word.
-- **Lexicalized**---a sign produced by often using no more than two letter-hand-shapes [@battison1978lexical].<br>
+- **Lexicalized**—a sign produced by often using no more than two letter-hand-shapes [@battison1978lexical].<br>
 For example, lexicalized `ALL` uses `A` and `L`, lexicalized `BUZZ` uses `B` and `Z`, etc...

 #### Recognition
-Fingerspelling recognition--a sub-task of sign language recognition--is the task of recognizing fingerspelled words from a sign language video.
+Fingerspelling recognition, a sub-task of sign language recognition, is the task of recognizing fingerspelled words from a sign language video.

 @dataset:fs18slt introduced a large dataset available for American Sign Language fingerspelling recognition.
 This dataset includes both the "careful" and "rapid" forms of fingerspelling collected from naturally occurring videos "in the wild", which are more challenging than studio conditions.
-They train a baseline model to take a sequence of images cropped around the signing hand and either use an autoregressive decoder or a CTC.
+They trained a baseline model to take a sequence of images cropped around the signing hand and either use an autoregressive decoder or a CTC.
-They found that the CTC outperforms the autoregressive decoder model, but both achieve poor recognition rates (35-41% character level accuracy) compared to human performance (around 82%).
+They found that the CTC outperformed the autoregressive decoder model, but both achieved poor recognition rates (35-41% character level accuracy) compared to human performance (around 82%).

 In follow-up work, @dataset:fs18iccv collected nearly an order-of-magnitude larger dataset and designed a new recognition model.
-Instead of detecting the signing hand, they detect the face and crop a large area around it.
+Instead of detecting the signing hand, they detected the face and cropped a large area around it.
-Then, they perform an iterative process of zooming in to the hand using visual attention to retain sufficient information in high resolution of the hand.
+Then, they performed an iterative process of zooming in to the hand using visual attention to retain sufficient information in high resolution of the hand.
-Finally, like their previous work, they encode the image hand crops sequence and use a CTC to obtain the frame labels.
+Finally, like their previous work, they encoded the image hand crops sequence and used a CTC to obtain the frame labels.
-They show that this method outperforms their original "hand crop" method by 4% and that they can achieve up to 62.3% character-level accuracy using the additional data collected.
+They showed that this method outperformed their original "hand crop" method by 4% and that they could achieve up to 62.3% character-level accuracy using the additional data collected.
-Looking through this dataset, we note that the videos in the dataset are taken from longer videos, and as they are cut, they do not retain the signing before the fingerspelling.
+Looking through this dataset, we note that the videos in the dataset were taken from longer videos, and as they were cut, they did not retain the signing before the fingerspelling.
 This context relates to language modeling, where at first, one fingerspells a word carefully, and when repeating it, might fingerspell it rapidly,
 but the interlocutors can infer they are fingerspelling the same word.

 #### Production

-Fingerspelling production--a sub-task of sign language production--is the task of producing a fingerspelling video for words.
+Fingerspelling production, a sub-task of sign language production, is the task of producing a fingerspelling video for words.

-In its basic form, "Careful" fingerspelling production can be trivially solved using pre-defined letter handshapes interpolation.
+In its basic form, "careful" fingerspelling production can be trivially solved using pre-defined letter handshapes interpolation.
-@adeline2013fingerspell demonstrates this approach for American Sign Language and English fingerspelling.
+@adeline2013fingerspell demonstrated this approach for American Sign Language and English fingerspelling.
-They rig a hand armature for each letter in the English alphabet ($N=26$) and generate all ($N^2=676$) transitions between every two letters using interpolation or manual animation.
+They rigged a hand armature for each letter in the English alphabet ($N=26$) and generated all ($N^2=676$) transitions between every two letters using interpolation or manual animation.
 Then, to fingerspell entire words, they chain pairs of letter transitions.
 For example, for the word "CHLOE", they would chain the following transitions sequentially: `#C` `CH` `HL` `LO` `OE` `E#`.

 However, to produce life-like animations, one must also consider the rhythm and speed of holding letters, and transitioning between letters,
 as those can affect how intelligible fingerspelling motions are to an interlocutor (@wilcox1992phonetics).
-@wheatland2016analysis analyzes both "careful" and "rapid" fingerspelling videos for these features.
+@wheatland2016analysis analyzed both "careful" and "rapid" fingerspelling videos for these features.
-They find that for both forms of fingerspelling, on average, the longer the word, the shorter the transition and hold time.
+They found that for both forms of fingerspelling, on average, the longer the word, the shorter the transition and hold time.
-Furthermore, they find that less time is spent on middle letters on average, and the last letter is held on average for longer than the other letters in the word.
+Furthermore, they found that less time is spent on middle letters on average, and the last letter is held on average for longer than the other letters in the word.
-Finally, they use this information to construct an animation system using letter pose interpolation and control the timing using a data-driven statistical model.
+Finally, they used this information to construct an animation system using letter pose interpolation and controlled the timing using a data-driven statistical model.

 ## Annotation Tools